 In stakeholder surveys reflecting on the learning experience during the 2021-2022 school year, families noted that their children were motivated to attend school daily.
 During the 2021-22 school year, our Ed.
 Services team created innovative strategies to engage our educational partners and actively seek parent/ community feedback and involvement.
 This was further developed during the District English Language Advisory Council meetings held this year.
 As an example DELAC participants engaged in a Need Based Analysis which created an avenue for parents and community members to inform the LEA in the annual update to this year's LCAP.
-In addition, the LEA has taken proactive steps to address the importance of school climate and engagement by focusing on LCAP Goals numbers, 3, 4, and 5 which specifically focus on the development and enhancement of school and community involvement.

-In accordance with those goals the LEA began a partnership with San Mateo County Office of Education to provide training and collaboration to support equity education and the achievement of English Language Learners within the district.
+In addition, the LEA has taken proactive steps to address the importance of school climate and engagement by focusing on LCAP Goals numbers, 3,4, and 5 which specifically focus on the development and enhancement of school and community involvement.
+In accordance with those goals the LEA began a partnership with San Mateo County Office of Education to provide training and collaboration to support equity, education and the achievement of English Language Learner within the district.
 The EL Rise Program is a state approved initiative to support the best practices of English Learner instructional support as defined by the California Department of Education's EL Road Map for English Language Learners.
-The Millbrae school district will again be partnering with EL Rise for the 2022-23 school year to continue instructional support, as well as professional learning with the administrative team to build capacity of our instructional leaders.
-Partnering with the Anti-Defamation League, we will also be providing anti-bias training to all Millbrae staff during the 2022-23 school year and participating in the No Place for Hate program that is a student-centered and community oriented program to build advocacy in our students and support our work regarding PBIS (Positive Behavior Intervention and Supports).
-Our PBIS work for the 2022-23 school year will be in partnership with SCCOE (Santa Clara County Office of Education).
-The SCCOE's guidance will allow us to create a district vision for PBIS, expectations for implementation and the collection and analysis of data to determine success and areas of improvement.
+The Millbrae school district will again be partnering with EL Rise for the 2022-23 school year to continue instructional support.
+We will also be providing anti-bias training to all Millbrae staff during the 2022-23 school year.